Story

 A monument to the “unselfish devotion to duty” of African American military men was a rare objective in early 20th century America; the artist began his work, but the struggle to realize the memorial had just begun.

 The story behind Philadelphia’s All Wars Memorial to Colored Soldiers and Sailors (1934) by artist J. Otto Schweizer is a significant one that our organization never gets tired of sharing.
-When the sculpture was first brought to the attention of the Association for Public Art (aPA), it was in poor condition sited in a remote location in West Fairmount Park.
+When the sculpture was first brought to the attention of the Association for Public Art (aPA), it was in poor condition and sited in a remote location in West Fairmount Park.
 However, a large wreath at the site was a clue that Black veterans and those paying tribute had been gathering at the memorial for Veterans Day, no doubt for years.
 The aPA arranged for initial conservation treatment in 1984, and the humanity of the monument was immediately stirring.
 Revealing its dignified beauty and telling the story of the clearly racist attitudes that placed it at the site, energized fiercely determined community leaders who formed a Committee to Restore and Relocate the All Wars Memorial.
 The history of this memorial and the racism that lies at the heart of its long journey should be revisited at this time, when we strive toward racial justice and reflect on monuments across the nation.

 Before and after conservation of the memorial - black and white photo